agrrh/agrrh.com/pages/about.md

 ---

-My professional experience includes (from older to recent):
+My professional experience includes (from recent to older):

 - System administrator (DevOps) at Yandex
 - Head of technical support department